-We believe that our existing cash resources together with revenue will be sufficient to meet our forecasted requirements for operating liquidity, capital expenditures and debt services for at least the next three years.
-If these sources are insufficient to satisfy our liquidity requirements, however, we may seek to sell additional equity or enter into a loan agreement.
+We believe that our existing cash resources and term loan facility together with revenue will be sufficient to meet our forecasted requirements for operating liquidity, capital expenditures and debt services for at least the next three years.
+If these sources are insufficient to satisfy our liquidity requirements, however, we may seek to sell additional equity or enter into an additional loan agreement.
 If we raise additional funds by issuing equity securities, our stockholders would experience dilution.
-Debt financing, if available, may involve covenants further restricting our operations or our ability to incur additional debt.
-Any debt financing or additional equity that we raise may contain terms that are not favorable to us or our stockholders.
+Additional debt financing, if available, may involve covenants further restricting our operations or our ability to incur additional debt.
+Any such debt financing or additional equity that we raise may contain terms that are not favorable to us or our stockholders.

-Additional financing may not be available at all, or may only be available in amounts or on terms that we do not deem to be favorable.
+Additional financing may not be available at all or may only be available in amounts or on terms that we do not deem to be favorable.
 If we are unable to obtain additional financing when needed to satisfy our liquidity requirements, we may be required to delay the commercialization and marketing of Barostim.